 Finding respite from the smog-induced air can be troublesome.
 Residents are forced to close their windows, which is for some, their only source of fresh air ventilation.
 Cracks in a home’s foundation can also be a source for air pollutants to seep into a home.
 Without proper care, these pollutants can cause major health issues.

-Air Pollutants Can Travel Thousand of Miles Away
+Wildfires Threaten Air Quality; Pollutants Travel Thousand of Miles Away

 The EPA estimates that air pollution can have adverse health effects leading to a shortened lifespan.
 The World Health Organization has cited air pollution as a leading global health crisis.